Skip to content

 git clone https://github.com/ModelEngine-Group/nexent.git

-cd nexent/docker
+cd nexent

 2. Deployment Options